MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-your-teams-app.md

 :::image type="content" source="../assets/images/get-started/info-graphic-build-a-scenario-based-app.png" alt-text="Screenshot showing the developer persona and user stories.":::

-You can start by building a [scenario-based app](../sbs-gs-notificationbot.yml) For building other basic Teams app, see <lTools and SDKs > TTk v5 > TTk Tutorials > Scenario-based apps>.
+You can start by building a [scenario-based app](../sbs-gs-notificationbot.yml) For building other basic Teams app, see Tools and SDKs > TTk v5 > TTk Tutorials Scenario-based apps.

 ### Extend your Teams app across Microsoft 365